 - Never paint over an old painting.
 Why?
 Because oil paint dries translucent revealing the under layers.
 You cannot cover or hide mistakes because each layer depends upon the next.
 If you mess up, you must wipe it away with mineral spirits and re-do it.

-- Never paint on an unprimed canvas.
+- Never paint on an unprimed or unsized canvas.
 Why?
 Because the canvas fabric will rot.
 If you’re painting on a panel, same thing, always seal your panel before priming.

 - Never paint with acrylic over oils.
 Why?
 Oil and water don’t mix.
 Your painting crack.

-- Never eat while you are handling oil paint. why?
+- Never eat while you are handling odorless mineral spirits. why?
 Because it’s toxic.
 Always clean up and wash your hands before handling food.

 Up next, I’m working on a surprise I know you are going to love!